FastComments/fastcomments-docs/src/content/guides/customizations-and-configuration/items/sso-simple.md

 We can configure Simple SSO as follows:

-[code-example-start config = {simpleSSO: { username: "Bob", email: "bob@example.com", avatar: "https://example.com/bob.png", websiteUrl: "https://example.com/profiles/bob", displayName: "Bob's Name", displayLabel: "VIP User" }}; linesToHighlight = [6, 7, 8, 9, 10, 11, 12, 13]; title = 'Simple SSO'; code-example-end]
+[code-example-start config = {simpleSSO: { username: "Bob", email: "bob@example.com", avatar: "https://example.com/bob.png", websiteUrl: "https://example.com/profiles/bob", displayName: "Bob's Name", displayLabel: "VIP User", loginURL: 'https://example.com/login', logoutURL: 'https://example.com/logout' }}; linesToHighlight = [6, 7, 8, 9, 10, 11, 12, 13, 14, 15]; title = 'Simple SSO'; code-example-end]

 The user will be logged in, and will create an SSO User behind the scenes.
 The user will have `createdFromSimpleSSO` set to `true` if fetched from the API.